ipums/ipums.github.io/_posts/2017-11-17-Integrating-IPUMS-Data-with-R.md

 [![Internal migration flows between provinces in China 1995-2000]({{ "/images/china-example.png" | absolute_url }})](http://rpubs.com/gergness/ipumsr){:target="_blank"}

-Data from China's 2000 Census Data from IPUMS International, small numbers suppressed to maintain confidentiality.
-Map made with the ipumsr package and several other R packages, see below for the code and the [MIGCN](https://international.ipums.org/international-action/variables/MIGCN) variable page for more details about the definition.
+_Data from China's 2000 Census Data from IPUMS International, small numbers suppressed to maintain confidentiality.
+Map made with the ipumsr package and several other R packages, see the [ipumsr gist on rpubs](http://rpubs.com/gergness/ipumsr) for the code and the [MIGCN](https://international.ipums.org/international-action/variables/MIGCN) variable page for more details about the definition._